 bowl …well, line-check the entire production.
 Guaranteed you’re going to arrive at a technical error.
 They didn’t read the contract.
 Guaranteed you’d run into a problem.
 Sometimes it would threaten to just destroy the whole show.
 Something like, literally, life-threatening.

-Nonetheless, the media ran exaggerated and inaccurate accounts of Van Halen’s using violations of the “no brown M&Ms” clause as justification for engaging in childish, destructive behavior (such as the newspaper article quoted at the top of this page).
+Nonetheless, the media ran exaggerated and inaccurate accounts of Van Halen’s using violations of the “no brown M&Ms” clause as justification for engaging in childish, destructive behavior (as described in the newspaper article quoted above).
 David Lee Roth’s version of such events was decidedly different:

 The folks in Pueblo, Colorado, at the university, took the contract rather kinda casual.
 They had one of these new rubberized bouncy basketball floorings in their arena.
 They hadn’t read the contract, and weren’t sure, really, about the weight of this production; this thing weighed like the business end of a 747.